KoushikKapaka/GCTC/README.md

-# proj
+# GCTC Portal Mobile App

-A new Flutter project.
+A Flutter project to convert the website to app.

 ## Getting Started